Skip to content

 }

-Step 2: User clicks magic link on their secure mobile
+Step 2: The user clicks the magic link on their secure mobile device.

-The javascript in the browser of insecure computer is polling the server for login for access token
+The javascript in the browser of the insecure computer is polling the server for login for an access token.

 POST /account/auth/magiclink